Technical progress is the progress of society, he believed. Social progress: concept, criteria

 3. Frolov N.V., Introduction to Philosophy, Moscow 1989.

-It is very important to understand in which direction our society is moving, which is constantly changing and developing.
-This article is dedicated to this goal.
-Let's try to define the criteria of social progress and answer a number of other questions.
+It is very important to understand the direction in which our society is moving, constantly changing and developing.
+This article is dedicated to this purpose.
+We will try to determine the criteria for social progress and answer a number of other questions.
 First of all, let's figure out what progress and regression are.

 Consideration of concepts

 Social progress is a direction of development that is characterized by a progressive movement from simple and lower forms of organization of society to more complex, higher ones.
-Opposite to this term is the concept of "regression", that is, reverse movement - a return to obsolete relations and structures, degradation, the direction of development from higher to lower.
+The opposite of this term is the concept of “regression”, that is, the reverse movement - a return to outdated relationships and structures, degradation, the direction of development from higher to lower.

 The history of the formation of ideas about the measures of progress

-The problem of criteria of social progress has long worried thinkers.
-The idea that changes in society is precisely a progressive process appeared in antiquity, but was finally formed in the works of M. Condorcet, A. Turgot and other French enlighteners.
-These thinkers saw the criteria of social progress in the development of reason, the spread of enlightenment.
-This optimistic view of the historical process in the 19th century was replaced by other, more complex concepts.
+The problem of criteria for social progress has long worried thinkers.
+The idea that changes in society are precisely a progressive process appeared in ancient times, but finally took shape in the works of M. Condorcet, A. Turgot and other French enlighteners.
+These thinkers saw the criteria for social progress in the development of reason and the spread of education.
+This optimistic view of the historical process gave way in the 19th century to other, more complex concepts.
 For example, Marxism sees progress in changing socio-economic formations from lower to higher.
-Some thinkers believed that the consequence of moving forward is the growth of the heterogeneity of society, the complication of its structure.
+Some thinkers believed that the consequence of moving forward is the growing heterogeneity of society and the complication of its structure.

-In modern science, historical progress is usually associated with such a process as modernization, that is, the transition of society from agrarian to industrial and then to post-industrial.
+In modern science, historical progress is usually associated with a process such as modernization, that is, the transition of society from agrarian to industrial and further to post-industrial.

 Scientists who do not share the idea of progress

-For example, Arthur Toynbee singled out 21 civilizations, in each of which certain phases of formation are distinguished: emergence, growth, breakdown, decline and, finally, decay.
+For example, Arthur Toynbee identified 21 civilizations, each of which has distinct phases of formation: emergence, growth, breakdown, decline and, finally, decay.
 Thus, he abandoned the thesis about the unity of the historical process.

-O. Spengler wrote about the "decline of Europe".
-"Antiprogressism" is especially vivid in the works of K. Popper.
-In his view, progress is a movement towards a specific goal, which is possible only for a specific person, but not for history as a whole.
-The latter can be viewed both as a forward movement and as a regression.
+O. Spengler wrote about the “decline of Europe.”
+“Anti-progressism” is especially vivid in the works of K. Popper.
+In his view, progress is movement towards a specific goal, which is possible only for specific person, but not for the story as a whole.
+The latter can be considered both as a movement forward and as a regression.

-The progressive development of society, obviously, in certain periods does not exclude regression, return movements, civilizational dead ends, even disruptions.
-And it is hardly possible to speak about the unambiguously straightforward development of mankind, because there are clearly visible leaps forward and rollbacks.
-Progress in a certain area, in addition, can be the cause of recession, regression in another.
-Thus, the development of technology, technology, tools of labor is a vivid evidence of progress in the economy, but it was precisely this that put our world on the brink of a global ecological catastrophe, depleting the natural resources of the Earth.
+The progressive development of society, obviously, in certain periods does not exclude regression, return movements, civilizational dead ends, even breakdowns.
+And it is hardly possible to talk about a uniquely linear development of humanity, since both leaps forward and setbacks are clearly observed.
+Progress in a certain area, in addition, can be the cause of decline or regression in another.
+Thus, the development of technology, technology, and tools is a clear indication of progress in the economy, but it was precisely this that brought our world to the brink of a global environmental catastrophe, depleting the Earth’s natural reserves.

-Society today is also blamed for the crisis of the family, the decline of morality, and lack of spirituality.
-The price of progress is high: for example, the conveniences of urban life are accompanied by various "urbanization diseases".
-Sometimes the negative consequences of progress are so obvious that a natural question arises as to whether it is generally possible to say that humanity is moving forward.
+Society today is also accused of a family crisis, a decline in morality, and lack of spirituality.
+The price of progress is high: for example, the conveniences of city life are accompanied by various “urbanization diseases.”
+Sometimes the negative consequences of progress are so obvious that a natural question arises as to whether it can even be said that humanity is moving forward.

-The question of the measures of social development is also topical.
-There is also no agreement in the scientific world.
-The French enlighteners saw such a criterion in the development of reason, in an increase in the degree of rationality of social organization.
-Some other thinkers and scientists (for example, A. Saint-Simon) believed that the highest criterion of social progress is the state of morality in society, an approach to early Christian ideals.
+The question of the measures of social development is also relevant.
+There is also no agreement in the scientific world here.
+French enlighteners saw such a criterion in the development of reason, in increasing the degree of rationality of social organization.
+Some other thinkers and scientists (for example, A. Saint-Simon) believed that the highest criterion of social progress is the state of morality in society, approaching early Christian ideals.

-G. Hegel was of a different opinion.
-He linked progress with freedom - the degree to which people understand it.
-Marxism also proposed its own development criterion: according to the supporters of this concept, it consists in the growth of the productive forces.
+G. Hegel had a different opinion.
+He connected progress with freedom - the degree of its awareness by people.
+Marxism also proposed its own criterion of development: according to supporters of this concept, it consists in the growth of productive forces.

-K. Marx, seeing the essence of development in the ever greater subordination of the forces of nature by man, reduced progress as a whole to a more particular one - in the production sphere.
-He considered the only social relations that contribute to development that at this stage correspond to the level of productive forces, and also open up room for the improvement of the person himself (acting as a tool of production).
+K. Marx, seeing the essence of development in man's increasing subordination of the forces of nature, reduced progress in general to a more specific one - in the production sphere.
+He considered only those social relations that were conducive to development. at this stage correspond to the level of productive forces, and also open up scope for the improvement of man himself (acting as an instrument of production).

 Philosophy has subjected the criteria of social progress to careful analysis and revision.
-In modern social science, the applicability of many of them is disputed.
-The state of the economic foundation by no means determines the nature of the development of other spheres of social life.
+IN modern social science the applicability of many of them is disputed.
+State economic basis does not at all determine the nature of the development of other spheres of social life.

-The goal, and not just a means of social progress, is considered to be the creation of the necessary conditions for the harmonious and all-round development of the individual.
+The goal, and not just a means of social progress, is considered to be the creation of the necessary conditions for the harmonious and comprehensive development of the individual.
 Consequently, the criterion of social progress is precisely the measure of freedom that society is able to provide to a person to maximize his potential.
-According to the conditions created in society for the satisfaction of the entire totality of the needs of the individual and his free development, the degree of progressiveness of the given system, the criteria of social progress, should be assessed.
+Based on the conditions created in society to satisfy the totality of the needs of the individual and his free development, the degree of progressiveness of a given system and the criteria of social progress should be assessed.

 Let's summarize the information.
-The table below will help you understand the main criteria of social progress.
+The table below will help you understand the main criteria for social progress.

-The table may be complemented by the inclusion of the points of view of other thinkers.
+The table can be expanded to include the views of other thinkers.

 There are two forms of progress in society.
-Let's consider them below.
+Let's look at them below.

-A revolution is a complex or complete change in most or all aspects of society, affecting the foundations of the existing system.
-Until recently, it was regarded as a universal universal "law of transition" from one socio-economic formation to another.
-However, scientists could not detect any signs of social revolution in the transition to a class system from a primitive communal one.
-Therefore, it was required to expand the concept so that it could be applied to any transition between formations, but this led to the destruction of the original semantic content of the term.
-And the mechanism of a real revolution could only be found in phenomena related to the era of the New Time (that is, during the transition to capitalism from feudalism).
+A revolution is a comprehensive or complete change in most or all aspects of society, affecting the foundations of the existing system.
+Until quite recently, it was regarded as a universal universal “law of transition” from one socio-economic formation to another.
+However, scientists could not detect any signs of a social revolution during the transition to a class system from a primitive communal one.
+Therefore, it was necessary to expand the concept so that it could be applied to any transition between formations, but this led to the destruction of the original semantic content of the term.
+And the mechanism of a real revolution could only be discovered in phenomena dating back to the era of modern times (that is, during the transition to capitalism from feudalism).

 Revolution from the point of view of Marxism

-Following the Marxist methodology, we can say that a social revolution means a radical social upheaval that changes the structure of society and means a qualitative leap in progressive development.
-The deepest and common cause the emergence of a social revolution is a conflict, insoluble in other ways, between the productive forces, which grow, and the system of social institutions and relations, which remain unchanged.
-Aggravation against this background of political, economic and other contradictions in society, in the end, leads to a revolution.
+Following the Marxist methodology, we can say that a social revolution means a radical social revolution that changes the structure of society and means a qualitative leap in progressive development.
+The deepest and common cause The emergence of a social revolution is an otherwise insoluble conflict between the productive forces, which are growing, and the system of social institutions and relations, which remain unchanged.
+The aggravation of political, economic and other contradictions in society against this background ultimately leads to revolution.

-The latter is always an active political action on the part of the people, its main goal, it puts the transfer of management of society into the hands of a new social class...
-The difference between revolution and evolution is that the first is considered to be concentrated in time, that is, it happens quickly, and the masses of the people become its direct participants.
+The latter is always an active political action on the part of the people; its main goal is the transfer of management of society into the hands of a new social class.
+The difference between revolution and evolution is that the first is considered concentrated in time, that is, it happens quickly, and the masses become its direct participants.

-The dialectics of such concepts as revolution and reform seems to be very difficult.
-The former, as a deeper action, most often absorbs the latter, thus the action “from below” is complemented by the activity “from above”.
+The dialectic of such concepts as revolution and reform seems very complex.
+The first, as a deeper action, most often absorbs the latter, thus the action “from below” is complemented by the activity “from above”.

-Many modern scholars urge us to abandon the excessive exaggeration in history of the significance of the social revolution, from the idea that it is an inevitable pattern in solving historical problems, because it was by no means always the dominant form that determines social progress.
-Much more often, changes in the life of society occurred as a result of actions "from above", that is, reforms.
+Many modern scientists urge us to abandon the excessive exaggeration of the significance of social revolution in history, the idea that it is an inevitable pattern in solving historical problems, because it has not always been the dominant form determining social progress.
+Much more often, changes in the life of society occurred as a result of action “from above,” that is, reforms.

 Reform

-This reorganization, transformation, change of a certain aspect of social life, which does not destroy the existing foundations of the social structure, retains power in the hands ruling class...
-Thus, the understood path of a gradual transformation of relations is opposed to a revolution that sweeps away the old system and order to the ground.
-Marxism regarded the evolutionary process, which for a long time conserved the remnants of the past, as too painful and unacceptable for the people.
-The adherents of this concept believed that since reforms are carried out exclusively "from above" by forces possessing power and not wanting to part with it, their result will always be lower than expected: the transformations are characterized by inconsistency and half-heartedness.
+This is a reorganization, transformation, change in some aspect of social life, which does not destroy the existing foundations of the social structure, retains power in the hands of ruling class.
+Thus, the understood path of step-by-step transformation of relations is contrasted with a revolution that completely sweeps away the old system and order.
+Marxism regarded the evolutionary process as for a long time preserving the remnants of the past as too painful and unacceptable for the people.
+Adherents of this concept believed that since reforms are carried out exclusively “from above” by forces that have power and do not want to give up it, their result will always be lower than expected: reforms are characterized by inconsistency and half-heartedness.

 It was explained by the famous position formulated by V.I.
-Lenin, - that reforms are a "by-product of the revolution."
-Note: K. Marx already believed that reforms are never a consequence of the weakness of the strong, since they are brought into being by the strength of the weak.
+Lenin, that reforms are “a by-product of the revolution.”
+Let us note: K. Marx already believed that reforms are never a consequence of the weakness of the strong, since they are brought to life precisely by the strength of the weak.

-His Russian follower intensified the denial of the possibility of the "top" having their own incentives at the beginning of the reforms.
+His Russian follower strengthened his denial of the possibility that the “tops” have their own incentives when starting reforms.
 IN AND.
-Lenin believed that reforms are a by-product of the revolution, because they represent unsuccessful attempts to dampen, weaken the revolutionary struggle.
-Even in cases where the reforms were clearly not the result of the actions of the popular masses, Soviet historians still explained them by the desire of the authorities to prevent encroachments on the existing system.
+Lenin believed that reforms are a by-product of revolution because they represent unsuccessful attempts to dampen and weaken the revolutionary struggle.
+Even in cases where reforms were obviously not the result of popular protests, Soviet historians still explained them by the desire of the authorities to prevent encroachments on the existing system.

-Over time, Russian scientists gradually freed themselves from the existing nihilism in relation to transformations through evolution, first recognizing the equivalence of revolutions and reforms, and then attacking revolutions as a bloody, extremely ineffective, costly path leading to an inevitable dictatorship.
+Over time, Russian scientists gradually freed themselves from the existing nihilism in relation to transformations through evolution, first recognizing the equivalence of revolutions and reforms, and then criticizing revolutions as a bloody, extremely ineffective path full of costs and leading to an inevitable dictatorship.

-Now great reforms (that is, revolutions "from above") are considered the same social anomalies as great revolutions.
-They are united by the fact that these methods of resolving contradictions are opposed to a healthy, normal practice of gradual, continuous reform in a self-regulating society.
+Now great reforms (that is, revolutions “from above”) are considered the same social anomalies as great revolutions.
+What they have in common is that these methods of resolving contradictions are opposed to the healthy, normal practice of gradual, continuous reform in a self-regulating society.

-The "revolution-reform" dilemma is replaced by a clarification of the relationship between reform and permanent regulation.
-In this context, both the revolution and changes "from above" "cure" a neglected disease (the first one is " surgical intervention", the second -" therapeutic methods"), while perhaps early and sustained prevention is necessary in order to ensure social progress.
+The “revolution-reform” dilemma is replaced by clarifying the relationship between reform and permanent regulation.
+In this context, both revolution and changes “from above” “cure” an advanced disease (the first is “ surgical intervention", second - " therapeutic methods"), while early and constant prevention may be necessary in order to ensure social progress.

-Therefore, in social science today, the emphasis is shifting from the antinomy "revolution-reform" to "innovation-reform".
+Therefore, in social science today the emphasis is shifting from the “revolution-reform” antinomy to “innovation-reform”.
 Innovation means a one-time ordinary improvement associated with an increase in the adaptive capabilities of society in specific conditions.
-It is she who can provide the greatest social progress in the future.
+It is precisely this that can ensure the greatest social progress in the future.

-The criteria of social progress discussed above are not unconditional.
-Modern science recognizes the priority of humanitarian over others.
-However, the general criterion of social progress has not yet been established.
+The criteria for social progress discussed above are not unconditional.
+Modern science recognizes the priority of the humanitarian over others.
+However, a general criterion for social progress has not yet been established.

-All societies are in constant development, in the process of changes and transition from one state to another.
-At the same time, sociologists identify two directions and three main forms of movement of society.
-First, let's look at the essence progressive and regressive directions.
+All societies are in constant development, in the process of change and transition from one state to another.
+At the same time, sociologists distinguish two directions and three main forms of social movement.
+Let's look at the essence first progressive and regressive directions.

-Progress(from Latin progressus - moving forward, success) means development with an upward tendency, movement from lower to higher, from less perfect to more perfect.
-It leads to positive changes in society and manifests itself, for example, in the improvement of the means of production and labor force, in the development of the social division of labor and the growth of its productivity, in the new achievements of science and culture, improvement of the living conditions of people, their all-round development, etc.
+Progress(from Latin progressus – movement forward, success) means development with an upward tendency, movement from lower to higher, from less perfect to more perfect.
+It leads to positive changes in society and manifests itself, for example, in the improvement of means of production and labor, in the development of the social division of labor and the growth of its productivity, in new achievements in science and culture, improvement in people’s living conditions, their comprehensive development, etc.

-Regression(from lat.regressus - reverse movement), on the contrary, presupposes development with a downward tendency, movement backward, a transition from higher to lower, which leads to negative consequences.
-It can manifest itself, say, in a decrease in the efficiency of production and the level of well-being of people, in the spread of smoking, drunkenness, drug addiction in society, deteriorating health of the population, an increase in mortality, a drop in the level of spirituality and morality of people, etc.
+Regression(from Latin regressus - reverse movement), on the contrary, implies development with a downward tendency, movement backward, transition from higher to lower, which leads to negative consequences.
+It can manifest itself, say, in a decrease in production efficiency and the level of people’s well-being, in the spread of smoking, drunkenness, drug addiction in society, deterioration in public health, an increase in mortality, a drop in the level of spirituality and morality of people, etc.

-Which path does society take: the path of progress or regression?
-The answer to this question will determine people's idea of the future: does it bring a better life or does it not bode well?
+Which path is society taking: the path of progress or regression?
+People's idea of the future depends on the answer to this question: does it bring a better life or does it not promise anything good?

-Ancient greek poet Hesiod (8-7 centuries BC) wrote about five stages in the life of mankind.
+Ancient Greek poet Hesiod (8th-7th centuries BC) wrote about five stages in the life of mankind.

 The first stage was "golden age", when people lived easily and carelessly.

-Second - "silver Age"- the beginning of the fall of morality and piety.
-Descending lower and lower, people found themselves in "iron age" when evil and violence reign everywhere, justice is violated.
+Second - "silver Age"- the beginning of the decline of morality and piety.
+Descending lower and lower, people found themselves in "Iron Age" when evil and violence reign everywhere, justice is trampled underfoot.

 How did Hesiod see the path of humanity: progressive or regressive?

-The development of the idea of historical progress is associated with the achievements of science, crafts, arts, the revitalization of social life in the Renaissance.
+The development of the idea of historical progress is associated with the achievements of science, crafts, arts, and the revitalization of public life during the Renaissance.

-One of the first to put forward the theory of social progress was the French philosopher Anne Robber Turgot (1727-1781).
+One of the first to put forward the theory of social progress was the French philosopher Anne Robbert Turgot (1727-1781).

-His contemporary is a French philosopher and educator Jacques Antoine Condorcet (1743-1794) sees historical progress as the path of social progress, in the center of which is the ascending development of the human mind.
+His contemporary, French philosopher-enlightenment Jacques Antoine Condorcet (1743-1794) sees historical progress as a path of social progress, at the center of which is the upward development of the human mind.

-K. Marx believed that mankind is moving towards an ever greater mastery of nature, the development of production and of man himself.
+K. Marx believed that humanity was moving toward greater mastery of nature, the development of production and man himself.

-Let us recall facts from the history of the XIX-XX centuries.
-Revolutions were often followed by counter-revolutions, reforms were followed by counter-reforms, and radical changes in the political structure were followed by the restoration of the old order.
+Let us recall the facts from the history of the 19th-20th centuries.
+Revolutions were often followed by counter-revolutions, reforms by counter-reforms, radical changes in the political system by the restoration of the old order.

-Think about what examples from Russian or world history can illustrate this idea.
+Think about what examples from national or world history can illustrate this idea.

-If we tried to depict the progress of humanity graphically, then we would get not a straight line, but a broken line, reflecting the ups and downs.
-In history different countries there were times when reaction triumphed, when progressive forces of society were persecuted.
-For example, what disasters fascism brought to Europe: the death of millions, the enslavement of many peoples, the destruction of cultural centers, bonfires from the books of the greatest thinkers and artists, the cult of brute force.
+If we tried to depict the progress of mankind graphically, we would end up with not a straight line, but a broken line, reflecting ups and downs.
+In history different countries There were periods when reaction triumphed, when the progressive forces of society were persecuted.
+For example, what disasters did fascism bring to Europe: the death of millions, the enslavement of many peoples, the destruction of cultural centers, bonfires from the books of the greatest thinkers and artists, the cult of brute force.

-Individual changes taking place in different areas of society can be multidirectional, i.e. progress in one area may be accompanied by regression in another.
+Individual changes occurring in different areas of society can be multidirectional, i.e. progress in one area may be accompanied by regression in another.

-So, throughout history, the progress of technology is clearly traced: from stone tools to iron, from hand tools to machines, etc. But the progress of technology, the development of industry have led to the destruction of nature.
+Thus, throughout history, the progress of technology can be clearly traced: from stone tools to iron ones, from hand tools to machines, etc. But the progress of technology and the development of industry led to the destruction of nature.

 Thus, progress in one area was accompanied by regression in another.
 The progress of science and technology has had mixed consequences.
-The use of computer technology not only expanded the possibilities of work, but entailed new diseases associated with prolonged work at the display: visual impairment, etc.
+The use of computer technology has not only expanded the possibilities of work, but has led to new diseases associated with prolonged work at the display: visual impairment, etc.

-The growth of large cities, the complication of production and the rhythms of life in everyday life - increased the load on the human body, gave rise to stress.
-Modern history, as well as the past, is perceived as the result of people's creativity, where both progress and regression take place.
+The growth of large cities, the complication of production and the rhythms of everyday life have increased the load on the human body and created stress.
+Modern history, like the past, is perceived as the result of the creativity of people, where both progress and regression take place.

-For humanity as a whole, development along an ascending line is characteristic.
-Evidence of world social progress, in particular, can be not only an increase in the material well-being and social protection of people, but also a weakening of confrontation (confrontation - from Latin con - against + irons - front - confrontation, confrontation) between classes and peoples of different countries, the desire for peace and cooperation of an increasing number of earthlings, the establishment of political democracy, the development of universal human morality and genuine humanistic culture, all that is human in man, finally.
+Humanity as a whole is characterized by upward development.
+Evidence of global social progress, in particular, can be not only an increase in material well-being and social security of people, but also a weakening of confrontation (confrontation – from Latin con – against + irons – front – confrontation, confrontation) between classes and peoples of different countries, the desire for peace and cooperation all more earthlings, the establishment of political democracy, the development of universal morality and a genuine humanistic culture, everything human in man, finally.

-An important sign of social progress, further, scientists consider the growing tendency to liberate a person - liberation (a) from suppression by the state, (b) from the dictate of the collective, (c) from any exploitation, (d) from the confinement of living space, (e) from fear for their safety and future.
-In other words, the trend towards the expansion and increasingly effective protection of civil rights and freedoms of people everywhere in the world.
+Further, scientists believe that an important sign of social progress is the growing tendency towards human liberation - liberation (a) from state suppression, (b) from the dictates of the collective, (c) from any exploitation, (d) from the enclosure of living space, (e) from fear for your safety and future.
+In other words, a trend towards expanding and increasingly effective protection of the civil rights and freedoms of people throughout the world.

 – 79 were completely free;